haskellfoundation/tech-proposals/proposals/052-cryptography-leg-1.md

 Effort will be made to include them if possible within the proposed timeline, and the project may be extended at the discretion of the Haskell Foundation in order to ensure their completion.

+# Future Work

+There were several goals that were considered for this proposal, but were excluded from scope in order to keep the focus narrow.
+This represents future work that we would like to continue in the furtherance of development of the Haskell cryptography ecosystem.

+Assuming that this proposal is a success, we would then like to take the next logical step of integrating `botan` with one or more existing libraries as a backend.
+Candidates goals range from integrating with or providing a compatibility later as a drop-in replacement for `crypton`, to integrating with critical low-level libraries such as `tls` or `x509` directly, to integrating with more "consumer" facing libraries such as `hs-jose` or `clientsession`.

+These goals will be kept in mind as design factors during the implementation of this proposal, as the intended subject(s) of an potential future proposal, and efforts will be made to ensure compatibility with and prepare for integrating with the existing ecosystem.

 # Appendix A - Commercial Incentive Misalignment